 Funded through the Offshore Wind Innovation Hub (OWIH), ELECTRODE has launched with a workshop organised by ORE Catapult and the Carbon Trust.

 Ten offshore wind industry players are now signed up to the programme, together with a major insurance group that covers offshore wind assets.
 It is being operated in a similar way to ORE Catapult’s SPARTA model.

-Charlotte Strang-Moran, ELECTRODE Lead at ORE Catapult, said the programme had the potential to be a game changer for the industry.
+Charlotte Strang-Moran, ELECTRODE lead at ORE Catapult, believes the programme has the potential to be a game changer for the industry.
+She said:

-“In order for us to make advancements in cable failure, we need to know what the common issues are and where improvements should be targeted,” she said.
+“In order for us to make advancements in cable failure, we need to know what the common issues are and where improvements should be targeted.

 “ELECTRODE will very quickly enable us to start identifying key and recurring problems, which will bring huge benefits to the whole industry.

 “The anonymous data will provide an accurate trend analysis, helping to accelerate innovation and improvements in reliability, which will reduce the costs of downtime, repairs and insurance.”